aileenlaksmonolie/algorithm/README.md

 In this project, we implemented various search algorithms to search a genome sequence (string) in a text file.
 (search algorithm explored are brute force search, reverse Boyer Moore algorithm, and Knuth–Morris–Pratt algorithm)

-File : BFS.py and BFS.ipydb
+File : BFS.py and BFS.ipynb

 ## 2. Search algorithm on graphs